YouriLangh/DeepLoc_Reimplementation/README.md

 - Switched from SGD to the Adam optimizer for better convergence and stability.
 - Limited input encoding to BLOSUM62 profiles due to computational constraints.
 - Retained duplicate sequences to remain consistent with the original dataset distribution.
-- We also extended the evaluation to the DeepLoc 2.0 dataset, treating the provided validation set as the test set after filtering for single-label sequences.
+- We also extended the evaluation to the DeepLoc 2.0 dataset (only training/validation set dataset), treating the provided validation set as the test set after filtering for single-label sequences.

 ---